quasipedia/atc-ng/docs/play/basics.rst

 * The game starts with an empty aerospace.
 * After a few seconds (just giving you the time to get acquainted with the scenario) the first aeroplane will appear on screen.
-All aeroplanes appear at either an aeroport (if they are on the ground) or at one of the *gates* on the edges of your radar screen (if they are airborne).
+All aeroplanes appear at either an airport (if they are on the ground) or at one of the *gates* on the edges of your radar screen (if they are airborne).
 * At the same time, on your left hand side, you will see a *flight strip* appearing.
 You can find here where the plane is headed and how much fuel it